Photos by Sara Rubinstein

 “Nice fish,” I said.
 “What do you call that rig?”
 He looked at me like I was crazy.
 “You’ve never seen bow fishing?”
 I shook my head.
 He waved me over and showed me the arrow, which was attached to heavy line spooled onto a reel on the front of the bow.
 The reel had a break on it to prevent too much line from flying out.
 “You gotta aim lower than you think,” he said—something about the refraction of the water—“and go for the brain.
 Even garbage fish deserve respect.”
 I’m not sure there’s anything respectful about shooting a steel arrowhead into an animal’s skull, but I knew what he meant.

-Kurt, an African American who fishes from the shore, is the antithesis of the traditional “outdoor” crowd.
+I n some ways, Kurt, an African American who fishes from the shore, is the antithesis of the traditional “outdoor” crowd.
 Hunting bibles such as Field & Stream and In-Fisherman tend to show white guys casting from expensive boats in far-flung waters, thereby perpetuating the myth that fishing is the exclusive domain of white guys casting from expensive boats in far-flung waters.
 The same goes for those how-to shows hosted by an assortment of bass masters and walleye wizards—in our case Al Lindner and Babe Winkleman, those demigods of Minnesota fishing.
 When the media covers other categories of angling and angler, it does so out of curiosity.
 Think redneck hand-fishermen, crab boat captains with a death wish, and, sadly, females (a 2012 blog post on fieldandstream.com was titled “Some Women Choose the Outdoors over Ritzy Vacations”).

 Peddling such stereotypes might be good business, but if city fishing teaches us anything, it’s that the reality of who fishes and where is more complicated—and a hell of a lot more interesting.
 Whether for recreation, livelihood, or sustenance, people have long stalked urban shoreline.
 Anglers were among the groups that formed the ancient Sumerian settlement of Eridu, thought to be the world’s first metropolis.
 Dubai, Cancún, and Shenzhen all started as fishing villages.